How to Incorporate in Alabama

 Who is an incorporator?

-The incorporator is the individual who signs and delivers the Certificate of Formation to the Judge of Probate in the county in which the registered agent of the corporation is located.
+The incorporator is the individual who signs and delivers the Certificate of Formation to the Alabama Secretary of State.
 The incorporator can be, but is not required to be, a shareholder of the company.

 What’s the difference between a corporation and an LLC?